Sinha5714/hangman-pp3/README.md

 ## UX
 ### User Stories
+- Play Hangman game
-- Learn to identify animals
+- Signup to play game
-- Play a quiz game
+- Login to play game
-- Become a top scorer
-- Able to restart the quiz
+- Able to restart the game
 - Able to use in different media
 ### Site Owner Goals
-- Website for a quiz game for kids
+- Website for a Hangman game
-- Rules for the quiz
+- Rules for the game
+- Instruction for Signup
+- Login data check
+- Validation for login and signup
+- Log signup data
+- Save signup details in googlespread worksheet
+- Extract login details and check
+- Display of hangman
+- Chances left for user
-- Timer element for the quiz
+- Random words for the game
-- Score obtain by the user
+- Hint letters for the user
-- Identifying animals quiz for kids
-- Able to select option and know its correct or wrong
 - Add their name to the game
-- Save their score in the high score table
-- Able to see the image questions in all devices
+- Deployment of the game
 ### Potential Features
-- Main Page
-- Rules for the Quiz
-- Username Entry Page
-- High Score Page
-- Quiz Area
+-
-- End Page after Quiz Completion

 ## Features
 ### Existing Features

-#### Main Page
+#### Home page display
 - The main page will be displayed once the website is open.
 - It consists of a heading, a small description of the game and three buttons.
 - Each button has seperate function: